sgc88/github-collaboration/readme.md

 ## Tutorials

-* **We recommend you try Levels 1-3 of this [git branching tutorial](http://pcottle.github.io/learnGitBranching/).** Stop at 4: "Rebase Introduction".
+* **We recommend you try Levels 1-3 in the main section  of this [git branching tutorial](http://pcottle.github.io/learnGitBranching/).** Stop at 4: "Rebase Introduction".
 Take your time:
   * Read all the dialogs.
 They are part of the tutorial.
   * Think about what you want to achieve.
   * Think about the results you expect before you press enter.
   * Whenever you see/type `git commit`, you can assume some changes have been made and staged.
+* The top row of the Remote section of the [git branching tutorial](http://pcottle.github.io/learnGitBranching/) also covers helpful material for collaborating through Git and GitHub.
 * <a href="https://www.codeschool.com/courses/try-git" >Try Git - Code School</a>
 * <a href="https://github.com/Gazler/githug">githug</a>